michaelgpearce/shared_should/README.md

                 use_should "be available for checkout"
             end

-            ### ...or DRY it up by using .with or .when and an initialization block
+            ### ...or DRY it up by using .when and an initialization block
             use_should("be available for checkout").when("rentable") { @book.rentable = true }
             use_should("be available for checkout").when("purchasable") { @book.purchasable = true }
         end